vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 You install vSphere Integrated Containers by deploying a virtual appliance.
 The appliance runs the vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal services, and publishes the downloads of the vSphere Integrated Containers Engine binaries.

+You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
+Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.

 **Prerequisites**

 - You downloaded an official build or an open-source build of the OVA installer.

-  - Download official builds from the [vSphere Integrated Containers downloads page on vmware.com](http://www.vmware.com/go/download-vic).
-  - Download open-source builds from the [vSphere Integrated Containers repository on Google Cloud Platform](https://console.cloud.google.com/storage/browser/vic-product-ova-builds/).
-- Deploy the appliance to a vCenter Server instance.
-Deploying the appliance directly on an ESXi host is not supported.
-- Deploy the appliance to a vCenter Server system that meets the minimum system requirements:

-   - vCenter Server 6.0 or 6.5
-   - ESXi 6.0 or 6.5 for all hosts
-   - 2 vCPUs
-   - 8GB RAM
-   - 80GB free disk space on the datastore
+For information about where to download the installer, see [Download the vSphere Integrated Containers Installer](download_vic.md).
-- Ensure that all vCenter Server instances and ESXi hosts in the environment in which you are deploying the appliance have network time protocol (NTP) running.
-Running NTP prevents problems arising from clock skew between the vSphere Integrated Containers appliance, virtual container hosts, and the vSphere infrastructure.
+- Verify that the environment in which you are deploying the appliance meets the prerequisites described in [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).
-- **IMPORTANT**: If you intend to use a custom certificates, vSphere Integrated Containers Management Portal requires the TLS private key to be supplied as a PEM-encoded PKCS#8-formatted file.
-For information about how to convert keys to the correct format, see [Converting Keys for Use with vSphere Integrated Containers Management Portal](vic_cert_reference.md#convertkeys).
-- You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
-Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.
 - Use the Flex-based vSphere Web Client to deploy the appliance.
 You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.

 **Procedure**